Endpoint Symmetries of Helicity Amplitudes: Eight Examples

 \subsection{NLO power correction: $H_{J=2} \to ZZ$}

 In this section we wish to illustrate the discussion of the NLO power corrections in section \ref{sec:NLO} on the example of Higgs-like spin $2$ particle decaying into two $Z$-bosons.
-The leading order discussion is given in section \ref{sec:ZZ} in the paragraph $2 \to 11$.
-We are left with the task of combining the $\bf{2}_{A}, \bf{1}_{B}, \bf{1}_{C}, \bf{1}_{\pI}$ (where the subscripts are shows the association with the particles and the momentum) representations into an invariant.
+The leading order discussion is given in section \ref{sec:ZZ} under $2 \to 1 + 1$.
+We are left with the task of combining the $\bf{2}_{A}, \bf{1}_{B}, \bf{1}_{C}, \bf{1}_{\pI}$ (where the subscripts show the association with the particles and the momentum) representations into an invariant.
 This can be done in two different ways since: